 One contribution of this study is to extend the analysis from one discipline to multiple scientific fields (we only exclude the humanities and law).
-In Figure 4, we explore heterogeneity across fields by interacting the treatment indicator with an indicator for each field.
-Figure 4 shows the results for the number of publications differentiated by journal quality.
-The qualitative pattern of the coefficients is very similar across fields, though quantitatively the effects are most pronounced in the life sciences.
-In terms of significance, the decrease for the number of publications of all types is statistically significant for all fields except the social sciences, though the point estimate is
+In Figure 4, we explore heterogeneity across fields by interacting the treatment indicator with an indicator for each field.30 Figure 4 shows the results for the number of publications differentiated

-&lt;sup>28This count encompasses publications in all ranked journals, publications in non-ranked journals and publications outside of journals, e.g. book chapters.
+29This count encompasses publications in all ranked journals, publications in non-ranked journals and publications outside of journals, e.g. book chapters.

-&lt;sup>29The field assignment of the DFG at the time of the prize is used.
-Since fields are defined broadly (social sciences, engineering, life sciences, natural sciences), movement of prizewinners across fields does not play a role.
+30The field assignment of the DFG at the time of the prize is used.
+Since fields are defined broadly (social sciences, engineering, life sciences, natural sciences), movement of prizewinners across fields